Part 3: Calibration & Imaging of 3C345

 ← back to top

-Now, there's something we should remember from before, and that's the long scan of the target that remained uncalibrated after the phase referencing.
+We should remember something from before: the long scan of the target that remained uncalibrated after the phase referencing.
 By including these scans, you'll find that your S/N of the initial target is $\leq10$ (I got $S_p = 1.614\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 0.174\,\mathrm{Jy\,beam^{-1}}$ and a $\mathrm{S/N=9}$).
-Let's see what happens when we exclude these data.
+Let's see what happens when we exclude this data.

-By excluding these scans, you should get a dramatic increase in the S/N. I managed to get $S_p = 2.453\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 0.029\,\mathrm{Jy\,beam^{-1}}$ and a $\mathrm{S/N=84}$.
+By excluding these scans, you should observe a dramatic increase in the S/N. I obtained $S_p = 2.453\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 0.029\,\mathrm{Jy\,beam^{-1}}$ and a $\mathrm{S/N=84}$.
 The plot below illustrates this.
-You can see the various amplitude and phase errors on the left panel (deep troughs) where the uncalibrated data is included while the right panel is much more cleaner and has a higher peak flux density.
-Note that the colorscale is identical for both plots.
+You can see the various amplitude and phase errors in the left panel (deep troughs), where the uncalibrated data is included, while the right panel is much cleaner and exhibits a higher peak flux density.
+Note that the color scale is identical for both plots.

 5B.
 Self-calibration phase